Witt's cancellation theorem seen as a cancellation: What is the Witt ring of quadratic forms?

 These operations give $W(F)$ the structure of a commutative ring.
 The zero quadratic space is vacuously anisotropic and is the additive identity for $W(F)$, and the one dimensional form $\la 1 \ra$ is the multiplicative identity for $W(F)$.
 Further details and proofs can be found in \cite[Chaper 2, Section 1]{Lam}.

-Even though these ideas were all present in Witt's paper \cite{Witt} from 1937, the algebraic theory of quadratic forms had many years of slow growth before receiving an incredible adolescent spark from the work of Pfister \cite{Pf2, Pf3} in the 1960's.
-It has never looked back!
+Even though these ideas were all present in Witt's paper \cite{Witt} from 1937, the algebraic theory of quadratic forms had many years of slow growth before receiving a considerable spark from the remarkable work of Pfister \cite{Pf2, Pf3} in the 1960's.
 In particular, Pfister's work generated intense interest in powers of the so-called \emph{fundamental ideal}, $I(F)$, defined in the next section.